 - Spring is the best time to start plumeria cuttings, when the are waking up from dormancy.

 - Early to Mid Summer is also good time.
-Late summer is ok.
+Late summer is ok for cultivars that root easily.
 The later you start a cutting the less chance you have to correct problems you may have.

 - Early Fall or later does not give your cutting a chance to put on a good root system to survive the first winter unless you extended the growing season with lights and bottom heat.